-City Staff need guidance on four items for the September meeting:
+City Staff need guidance on three items: Updates in Yellow.

-- 1. Come to consensus on City Vision and Strategic Goals (item 6.a.) - 2.
-Come to consensus on SWOTs and Conclusion (item 6.b.) - 3.
-Come to consensus on the Focus Areas for Town Plan moving forward (Item 6.c) - 4.
-Schedule the first Focus Area for the October 5, 2022 meeting (Item 6.d) - 1.
-Vision and Goals.
-See attachment 6a.
+- 1. Come to final consensus on City Vision and Strategic Goals (item 7.a.) - 2.
+Come to final consensus on SWOTs and Conclusion (item 7.b.) - 3.
+Come to final consensus on the Focus Areas for Town Plan moving forward (Item 7.c) - Vision and Goals.
+See attachment 7a.1.
 Staff propose no edits to the current City Vision Statement or Strategic Goals shown (same as 2018 Town Plan).
 Opportunity for P&Z members to suggest edits.
-Staff needs guidance on P&Z consensus. - 2.
-SWOTS and Conclusion.
-See attachment 6b.1 and 6b.2.
-First attachment, staff provide a draft consensus for P&Z review.
+Commissioner Fitzpatrick submitted proposed changes to Vision Statement and the vision write-up.
+Staff adopted the vision write-up changes, but not the Vision Statement edits itself.
+Staff needs guidance on P&Z final consensus. - SWOTS and Conclusion.
+See attachment 7b.1 and 7b.2.
+First attachment, staff provide a consensus for P&Z review updated from the September 7th meeting.
 6b.2 is a compilation of the input from P&Z members for Round 2 of SWOTS.
-Staff needs guidance on P&Z consensus. - 3.
-Focus Areas.
+Staff needs guidance on P&Z final consensus. - Focus Areas.
 See attachment 6b.1 and 6b.2.
 First attachment, staff provide a draft consensus for P&Z review.
 6b.2 is a compilation of the input from P&Z members for Focus Areas.
-Staff needs guidance on P&Z consensus. - 4.
-Schedule October 5 Focus Area.
-See attachment 6c.
-This is a blank new schedule with the 3-part review for 6 focus areas.
-At minimum staff needs the focus area for October 5 P&Z meeting to start preparation on a draft.
-Staff needs first Focus Area (October 5).
+Newly appointed Commissioner Beladi submitted input for the Focus areas as attachment 7b.3.
+Staff needs guidance on P&Z final consensus.

-The Intro Material draft has been slightly updated from September meeting.
-If P&Z members have suggested edits for the introduction material that can be submitted to staff at the meeting.
-Remember that the final document will be reviewed at the end of the process.
-Intro material is not focus of this meeting.
-Here are additional edits from last meeting:
+The Intro Material draft has been slightly updated from September meeting to reflect P&Z consensus thus far.
+If P&Z members have suggested edits for the introduction material those can be submitted to staff at the meeting.
+Remember that the final document will be reviewed at the end of the process as well.